-7.2 Kinetic Energy and the Work-Energy Theorem Work Transfers Energy What happens to the work done on a system?
+7.2 Kinetic Energy and the Work-Energy Theorem LEARNING OBJECTIVES By the end of this section, you will be able to: - Explain work as a transfer of energy and net work as the work done by the net force. - Explain and apply the work-energy theorem.
+Work Transfers Energy What happens to the work done on a system?
 Energy is transferred into the system, but in what form?
 Does it remain in the system or move on?
 The answers depend on the situation.
 For example, if the lawn mower in Figure 7.2(a) is pushed just hard enough to keep it going at a constant speed, then energy put into the mower by the person is removed continuously by friction, and eventually leaves the system in the form of heat transfer.
 In contrast, work done on the briefcase by the person carrying it up stairs in Figure 7.2(d) is stored in the briefcase-Earth system and can be recovered at any time, as shown in Figure 7.2(e).
 In fact, the building of the pyramids in ancient Egypt is an example of storing energy in a system by doing work on the system.
 Some of the energy imparted to the stone blocks in lifting them during construction of the pyramids remains in the stone-Earth system and has the potential to do work.

 In this section we begin the study of various types of work and forms of energy.
 We will find that some types of work leave the energy of a system constant, for example, whereas others change the system in some way, such as making it move.
 We will also develop definitions of important forms of energy, such as the energy of motion.
-Net Work and the Work-Energy Theorem

-We know from the study of Newton's laws in Dynamics: Force and Newton's Laws of Motion that net force causes acceleration.
+Net Work and the Work-Energy Theorem We know from the study of Newton's laws in Dynamics: Force and Newton's Laws of Motion that net force causes acceleration.
 We will see in this section that work done by the net force gives a system energy of motion, and in the process we will also find an expression for the energy of motion.
 Let us start by considering the total, or net, work done on a system.
-Net work is defined to be the sum of work done by all external forces-that is, net work is the work done by the net external force \mathbf{F}{net} .
-In equation form, this is $W{net} = F{net}d \cos \theta$ where θ is the angle between the force vector and the displacement vector.
+Net work is defined to be the sum of work on an object.
+The net work can be written in terms of the net force on an object. \mathbf{F}{net} .
+In equation form, this is $W{net} = F{net} d \cos \theta$ where θ is the angle between the force vector and the displacement vector.
 Figure 7.3(a) shows a graph of force versus displacement for the component of the force in the direction of the displacement-that is, an $F \cos \theta$ vs. d graph.
 In this case, $F \cos \theta$ is constant.
 You can see that the area under the graph is $Fd \cos \theta$, or the work done.
 Figure 7.3(b) shows a more general process where the force varies.
 The area under the curve is divided into strips, each having an average force $(F \cos \theta){i(ave)}$.
 The work done is $(F \cos \theta){i(ave)}d_i$ for each strip, and the total work done is the sum of the W_i .
 Thus the total work done is the total area under the curve, a useful property to which we shall refer later.
-7.7 7.8